How to Clear Chrome Cache, Browser History, & Cookies on iPhone & iPad

 Chrome is an excellent web browser alternative to Safari on the iPhone, iPad, and iPod touch, and if you use the Chrome app you’ll probably want to know how to clear out the common browser data that gets stored locally in iOS.
 This includes data like web caches, cookies, site browsing history, and possibly saved login details and passwords.

 Unlike clearing cache and browsing data from iOS Safari though, you won’t find Chrome’s options in the wider Settings app, and instead they are contained within the iOS Chrome app itself.
 That difference is fairly common with default Apple apps vs third party apps, but by no means does it indicate complexity, as clearing out browser data in Chrome for iOS is simple.

-Clearing Chrome Browser Data in iOS
+How to Clear Chrome Browser Data in iOS

 - Optionally, you may wish to remove any saved login details and passwords by tapping on “Clear Saved Passwords” at the same settings screen